OpenBoon/OpenBoon/applications/wallet/cypress/README.md

 `npm run gui` will launch the Cypress UI to run the tests on your computer

 `npm run cli` will run the tests in a headless browser in a terminal

+### Assumptions

+- there should be a `cypress@zorroa.com` User
+- this User should have access to a `Cypress` Project
+- this Project should have at least one Asset in the Visualizer
+- there should be at least one Model named `console`